 While the scanner is taking pictures, you will hear a variety of thumping, whirring or banging noises.
 There is no need to be alarmed by the noises.
 These are the normal sounds produced by the scanner and can be quite loud.
 We will provide you with earplugs or headphones to minimise the noise during the procedure.

 You need to lie as still as possible during the scan otherwise the images may be blurry and the scan may need to be repeated.

 Some MRI examinations require an injection of a special intravenous contrast or dye (called Gadolinium).
 This can provide additional detail on the MRI pictures and is usually injected into a small vein in the elbow or the back of the hand.
 As with all medications, a very small number of patients may be allergic to the contrast injection.
 If you have kidney disease, you may not be able to have the contrast injection.
 The MRI technologist or radiologist will discuss this with you.

 Your MRI scan will be analysed and reported by a fully qualified and accredited Specialist Radiologist (a medical doctor with specialist training in diagnostic medical imaging and additional advanced training in MRI).
 The MRI scanner generates a large number of images which need to be carefully analysed by the MRI radiologist.
-The processing, reviewing and reporting of your MRI images may take up to 1 or 2 hours.
-Additional time is required for typing the report, printing films and creating a CD of your images.
-Usually, the report is available to your referring doctor the next working day.
-Please notify the reception staff if you are going to wait for your films.
+Usually, the report is available to your referring doctor the within 3 – 4 working days.

 MRI Procedure Screening Form